WebworldContent/word_meaning_from_image/README.md

 So i hv made this project where we can just take image of that book page and then it will show us all the words with respective meanings!!

+App is deployed using cyclic here :- https://gold-tick-gown.cyclic.app/